Objelisks/babel/README.md

 babel
 =====

-game thing

 running
 =======

 install [node.js](http://nodejs.org/)

-run `node server.js` in command line
+run `node server.js` in command line from the top directory

-go to [http://localhost:8080/](http://localhost:8080/) in your web browser of choice (chrome) press a button on your game controller (also you need a game controller)
+go to [http://localhost:8080/](http://localhost:8080/) in your web browser of choice (chrome) and then press a button on your game controller (also you need a game controller)

-to save files run `node chunkSaver.js` as well
+to save files run `node chunkSaver.js` as well (this isn't required to just play around with it)

 controls
 ========